solislemuslab/lab-dynamics/resources.md

 - The history of statistics: Github [repo](https://github.com/sctyner/history_of_statistics) by Sam Tyner
 - [Statistical Rethinking in Julia](https://github.com/StatisticalRethinkingJulia/StatisticalRethinking.jl) by Richard McElreath
+- [Statistical Rethinking in R](https://bookdown.org/content/4857/) by A Solomon Kurz
 - [Modern Statistics for Biology](https://www.huber.embl.de/msmb/introduction.html) by Susan Holmes and Wolfgang Huber
 - [Calling Bullsh*t](https://callingbullshit.org/index.html): Data reasoning in a digital world by Carl Bergstrom and Jevin West